Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## System Requirements

-Bane Of Wargs is a minimal game but you will have to install/updated some python modules.
+Bane Of Wargs is a minimal game (requires a small number of dependencies), but you will have to install/update some python modules.
 All required modules are in the `requirements.txt` file.

 | Module    | PyPi Link                                                   | Version        |